NathanPerrier/IA1-Weather-App-Django/README.md

 5. Open your web browser and visit `http://localhost:8000/`.

+6. If you make changes to the Nginx configuration, you will need to rebuild the Docker images and restart the
+    Docker containers.
+You can do this with

+    '''sh
+    docker-compose down
+    '''

+    and then

+    '''sh
+    docker-compose up --build
+    '''

 ## Resources and References

 This Project utilised various projects and resources, that can be seen in the [REFERENCES](REFERENCES.md) file.